 The accounting arrangements for "Lender's Option, Borrower's Option" (LOBO) loans is more complex.
 These are loans where the lender has a periodic option to propose an increase is the rate of interest payable on the loan and the borrower has the option to decline this increase and to repay.
 In the event that a statement increase was accepted the carrying amount of the loan is recalculated and the increase in the carrying amount of the loan will reflect the net present value of the increase in interest payments in future years.
-The increase in the carrying amount of the loan will be accounted for as an immediate charge to the Comprehensive Income and Expenditure.
+The increase in the carrying amount of the loan decline the carrying amount of the loan will reflect the net present value of the Comprehensive Income and Expenditure.
 In simple terms, a relatively small increase in the annual interest payable will be accounted for as a far larger sum once the net present value of all future increases is calculated.